minio/docs/source/glossary.rst

 .. glossary::
    :sorted:

+   access keys
+     A MinIO deployment or tenant user account with limited account typically used with API calls.
+     Access Keys were previously referred to as "Service Accounts"

    active-active
      A method of :term:`replication` that provides bidirectional mirroring of data.
      With active-active configuration, changing the data at at any storage location also changes the data at the other storage location(s).